ajinfajrian/ajin.fajrian/content/posts/kubernetes-high-avalability-control-plane/index.md

 EOF
 ```
 ##### Disable swap
-If you have kubernetes with version [v1.22 or below]([New in Kubernetes v1.22: alpha support for using swap memory | Kubernetes](https://kubernetes.io/blog/2021/08/09/run-nodes-with-swap-alpha/)), you have to disable your swap memory for the kubelet to work properly.
+If you are using Kubernetes with version [v1.22 or below]([url](https://kubernetes.io/blog/2021/08/09/run-nodes-with-swap-alpha/)), it is necessary to disable your swap memory for the kubelet to function properly.
 ```sh
 ## disable swap on all master & worker node